 When you’re applying for a personal loan, it’s wise to include a local financial institution in your search.
 Particularly with fair credit, you might benefit from having a human rather than an automated system review your finances.

 For example, you might be able to explain temporarily-high credit card balances that were a result of unexpected medical bills.
 Plus, if a bank employee can see your checking and savings accounts—which shows healthy financial behavior—they may be more likely to make exceptions.

-Credit unions, as community-focused, not-for-profit organizations, might be especially willing to approve your application.
+Credit unions, as community-focused, not-for-profit organizations, might be particularly willing to approve your application.

 Potential same-day funding